-The parameters of the assigned EDP group are returned to the CPE non-AP MLD through an EDP element in the (Re)Association Response frame.
+The parameters of the assigned EDP group are provided [939] to the CPE non-AP MLD through an EDP element in the (Re)Association Response frame.
 If no EDP element is included in the (Re)Association Response frame, the CPE non-AP MLD is not assigned to any EDP group.

-The CPE non-AP MLD may request creation of a new EDP group by sending an EDP Request frame with Epoch Request field indicating "Create" and indicating the parameters for the EDP group to be created in the EDP Epoch Settings field.
+The CPE non-AP MLD may request creation of a new EDP group by sending an EDP Epoch [110] Request frame with Epoch Request field indicating Create [527] and indicating the parameters for the EDP group to be created in the EDP Epoch Settings field.

 The CPE AP MLD may create the new EDP group with the received parameters.
 Alternatively, the CPE AP MLD may allocate the CPE non-AP MLD to an already existing EDP group with similar parameters.
-This may be signalled to the CPE non-AP MLD in an EDP Response frame indicating in the Status field, SUCCESS_SIMILAR_EPOCH, and providing the EDP Epoch Settings field with the parameters of the EDP group.
+This may be signalled to the CPE non-AP MLD in an EDP Epoch [110] Response frame setting the Status Code [529] field to indicate SUCCESS_SIMILAR_EPOCH [528], and providing the EDP Epoch Settings field with the parameters of the EDP group.

 NOTE 2—In this context, an EDP group with "similar parameters" refers to an existing EDP group whose epoch duration is equal or smaller than the one requested by the CPE non-AP MLD (i.e., most privacy-preserving).
 This choice is made while ensuring adherence to any pacing limits indicated in the Minimum Epoch Pacing Parameters field that the CPE non-AP MLD has specified in (Re)Association Request frame.

 Once the CPE non-AP MLD is associated and has been assigned an EDP group, it may request to join a different EDP group.
-Information on the available EDP group(s) may be distributed periodically by the CPE AP MLD transmitting EDP Group Parameter frames.
-To join a different EDP group, the CPE non-AP MLD sends an EDP Epoch Request frame, indicating "Join" in the Epoch Request field and providing the EDP Epoch Settings field indicating the parameters of the EDP group it requests to join.
+Information on the available EDP groups [532] may be distributed periodically by the CPE AP MLD transmitting EDP Group Parameter frames.
+To join a different EDP group, the CPE non-AP MLD sends an EDP Epoch Request frame, indicating Join [527] in the Epoch Request field and providing the EDP Epoch Settings field indicating the parameters of the EDP group it requests to join.

 If the CPE AP MLD can fulfill the request, it will include the CPE non-AP MLD in the new EDP group and remove it from the previous EDP group.
-The result of the operation is indicated to the CPE non-AP MLD through an EDP Response frame.
-This frame includes a Status field, "SUCCESS", indicating the operation result and an optional EDP Epoch Settings field to indicate the parameters of the newly joined group.
+The result of the operation is indicated to the CPE non-AP MLD through an EDP Epoch [110] Response frame.
+This frame indicates in the [528]Status Code [529] field SUCCESS[527], [528] and an optional EDP Epoch Settings field to indicate the parameters of the newly joined group.

-At any point in time, the CPE AP MLD may request the associated CPE non-AP MLD to transition to a different EDP group, by sending an EDP Request frame to the associated CPE non-AP MLD with EDP Request field set to "Join" and including the EDP Epoch Settings field with the parameters of the suggested EDP group.
-The CPE non-AP MLD may report the status of the operation by responding with an EDP Response frame.
+At any point in time, the CPE AP MLD may request the associated CPE non-AP MLD to transition to a different EDP group, by sending an EDP Epoch [110] Request frame to the associated CPE non-AP MLD with EDP Request field set to Join [527] and including the EDP Epoch Settings field with the parameters of the suggested EDP group.
+The CPE non-AP MLD may report the status of the operation by responding with an EDP Epoch [110] Response frame.
 This operation allows the CPE AP MLD to reorganize the EDP groups in use.
-Following this reorganization, the resulting EDP groups should maintain the same level of restrictiveness or be even more restrictive, i.e., shorter epoch durations, while also respecting any pacing limits indicated in the Minimum Epoch Pacing Parameters field that the CPE non-AP MLD has specified in (Re)Association Request frame.
+Following this reorganization, the resulting EDP groups should maintain the same level of restrictiveness or be even more restrictive, i.e., shorter epoch durations, while also respecting any pacing limits indicated in the Minimum Epoch Pacing Parameters field that the CPE non-AP MLD has specified in the [531](Re)Association Request frame.